developersancho/qnbmovie/README.md

 Koin is used for dependency injection.

-Coil is used for image loading and Timber for logging.
+Coil is used for image loading.

 MVVM for Architecture Design Pattern